 Aim for Good Design

-Make your site appealing to the eye and super-easy to use.
+Make your site appealing to the eye and super easy to use.
 You don’t have to be a coding guru to do this, a site builder like Wix can help you create a beautiful website by just dragging and dropping elements into the page.
-Kind of like 123 Form Builder, but for a website (and, by the way, you can find 123 Form Builder in Wix’s Marketplace too, so you can definitely keep on building great forms in a painless & timely way).
+Kind of like 123 Form Builder - our drag-and-drop form builder, but for a website (and, by the way, you can find 123 Form Builder in Wix’s Marketplace too, so you can definitely keep on building great forms in a painless & timely way).